gnn-tracking/tutorials/README.md

 2. Run `pytest` on the main package

-3. Download the [trackml dataset](https://competitions.codalab.org/competitions/20112) (see note below)
+3. Download the [trackml dataset](https://competitions.codalab.org/competitions/20112) (see note below).
+   Note that the full dataset is linked in "Dataset description and other files" in the "Participate" tab (O(100GB) of data).
+The data files of the "Starting Kit"/"Public Data" are only a tiny fraction of this.

 > **Note**
 > The website [competitions.codalab.org](https://competitions.codalab.org/) does no longer accept new